Nan's Christmas Carol

 Nan's Christmas Carol is a spin-off of The Catherine Tate Show.
 The one-off special, based on Charles Dickens' 1843 novella A Christmas Carol, is about Nan visited by three ghosts on Christmas night in her council flat.
+It is the first episode in spin-off Catherine Tate's Nan specials.

 Plot

 The Beginning

 Jamie comes to visit Nan in her council flat, only to find she's been sitting in the dark with the heating off to save money.
 She is visited by some carollers (played by Madness) who, she angrily orders to go away.
-Then, Nan’s old friend and neighbour, Gail, who she does the lottery with, visits.
+Then, Nan’s old friend and neighbour, Nellie, who she does the lottery with, visits.
 This doesn't please her, but she doesn't buy the lottery and she keeps it in a jar for herself to save.
 Nan's nephew, "Northern Bob", his wife Julie, two children and dog, Tiny Tim, are hoping to stay for the night and have Christmas dinner with Joanie.
 They give her an alternative Christmas present by making a donation in her name to the Mobile Library of Sudan.
 Annoyed with the present, she kicks them out.
 This infuriates Jamie, who subsequently leaves as well.

 In the night, the ghost of Jake Taylor (Dominic Coleman), her deceased husband, comes through her closet to tell her she'll be visited by three more ghosts.